thecredibleway/thecredibleway-com/docs/faq/questions/if-god-made-everything-what-made-god.md

 Because God is a spirit, the second law of thermodynamics (and all the other physical laws) do not apply to Him.
 He is eternal and doesn't need a *first cause*.
 This is why when Moses asks Him for His name [Exod 3](https://www.biblegateway.com/passage/?search=exo%203&version=NKJV), He replies **"I AM"**.
 This is not just a name; it is a declaration of self-existence and eternal being.
-God doesn’t say, *I was caused* or *I was created* - He simply is.
+God doesn't say, *I was caused* or *I was created* - He simply is.
 Unlike everything in the universe that depends on something else for its existence, God depends on no one and nothing.
 He is the ultimate foundation of all reality.